Skip to main content

 The general rule of thumb is that at least 65% of a charity’s total expenses should go directly to serving its mission.
 No more than 35% should go to overhead costs such as staff salaries, administration, and promotions.
 If your first choice charity can’t (or simply won’t) tell you how much of your donation goes to the cause, that’s a problem.

-Similarly, if they say that 100% of all donations are allocated directly to the helping, that’s another sign of an illegitimate organization.
-There are other legitimate costs associated with running a charity too.
+Similarly, if they say that 100% of all donations are allocated directly to the help, that’s another sign of an illegitimate organization.
+There are other legitimate costs associated with running a charity, too.

 Watch Online Solicitations